mozilla/sccache/README.md

 ### User Agent

-* Requests sent to your WebDAV service will have a user agent header indicating the current sccache version, e.g. `sccache/0.8.2`.
+* Requests sent to your storage option of choice will have a user agent header indicating the current sccache version, e.g. `sccache/0.8.2`.

 Storage Options
 ---------------